 Our reflections are the making of deeper meaning and richer understandings.
 Our reflections are our dreams, our ideas, our questions, our initiatives, our visions - our journeys of lifelong learning and teaching.
 Schwartz & Bone 1995

-Reader Response recognizes the importance of the reader’s role in the construction of meaning.
+Reader Response stresses the importance of the reader’s role in the construction of meaning.
 Readers actively create their own meaning from texts and express their individual responses and understandings.
 When responding, students are encouraged to reflect on what they bring to the text as readers.
 This includes experiences, knowledge, emotions, and concerns.

 Any text that touches the reader in such a way as to evoke a response can be used.
 This includes literature, short stories, illustrated picture books, poetry, films, photographs, etc. Sometimes the teacher will select the text for reader response, and sometimes students will respond to their own personal choices.